 Under current law, all states' federal Medicaid DSH allotments will be reduced by $4 billion in federal fiscal year 2020 (beginning Oct.
 1, 2019).
 Cuts will increase to $8 billion a year in fiscal years 2021 to 2025.

-The cut to Texas hospitals will not be known until CMS publishes its final rule describing its methodology for distributing federal DSH allotment reductions.
-However, the Medicaid and CHIP Payment Access Commission estimates the reduction will be $450 million, or 22.8 percent of DSH payments, in 2020.
+The Medicaid and CHIP Payment Access Commission estimates the reduction will be $450 million, or 22.8 percent of DSH payments, in 2020.

 Texas hospitals support the repeal of DSH cuts or, at a minimum, a two-year delay.

-DSH letter, co-lead by Rep. Pete Olson (TX-22), to delay scheduled Medicaid DSH cuts for two years.
-The deadline to sign on is May 3.
+DSH letter, co-led by Rep. Pete Olson (TX-22), to delay scheduled Medicaid DSH cuts for two years, was submitted to the House leadership in May.

-In addition to Rep. Olson, to date, 10 members of the Texas Congressional delegation have signed on to the letter (Reps.
-Bernice Johnson, Castro, Cuellar, Doggett, Gohmert, Gonzalez, Hurd, Jackson Lee, McCaul and Vela).
+In addition to Rep. Olson, 29 members of the Texas Congressional delegation signed on to the letter (Reps.
+Allred, Arrington, Babin, Bernice Johnson, Carter, Castro, Cloud, Conaway, Crenshaw, Cuellar, Doggett, Escobar, Fletcher, Flores, Garcia, Gooden, Granger, Green, Gohmert, Gonzalez, Hurd, Jackson Lee, McCaul, Thornberry, Veasey, Vela, Weber, Williams and Wright).
 THA members are encouraged to

 thank these members for their support.